BerezhaSecurity/AppSec-Awareness-Training/README.md

 - Basic knowledge of Linux OS
 - Basic knowledge of PHP syntax
 - Basic knowledge of networks and protocols
-- Basic knowledge of computer architecture and Assembly
+- Basic knowledge of computer architecture

 ## Work Plan
 - [Day 1 - Introduction to Application Security](day1.md)